OrleansContrib/Orleans.Http/readme.md

 # Serialization and parameter mapping

 The serialization of both request and response body is handled by implementations of `IMediaTypeHandler`.
-The runtime checks the `Content-Type` header of the request and lookup ap for a `IMediaTypeHandler` registered implementation that can deserialize the body with that partticular media type.
-If one is match, the deserialization happens and the deserialized object is passed to the parameter of the grain method being invoked that is marked with the `[FromBody]` attribute.
+The runtime checks the `Content-Type` header of the request and lookup for a `IMediaTypeHandler` registered implementation that can deserialize the body with that partticular media type.
+If one matches, the deserialization happens and the deserialized object is passed to the parameter of the grain method being invoked that is marked with the `[FromBody]` attribute.
 If there is no serializer registered for that `Content-Type`, it will just set the parameter as null.

 Whenever the method returns `Task<T>`, the runtime will check if there is an `Accept` header and use it to lookup for a `IMediaTypeHandler` that will then serialize the response back to the caller in the Response body.
 If there is no `Accept` header, it will then try to serialize the response using the `Content-Type` header instead.

-Parameters can be also mapped from both the Route and the Querystring by using `[FromRoute]` and `[FromQuery]` parameter attributes respectively.
+Parameters can be also mapped from both the Route and the Query string by using `[FromRoute]` and `[FromQuery]` parameter attributes respectively.
 Those attributes works only for primitive types.

 By default, Json (using `System.Text.Json`), XML and Forms are provided with `Orleans.Http` package.
 Protobuf (protobuf-net) is also available by adding the `Orleans.Http.MediaTypes.Protobuf` package.